shavit2310/Tradecore-Server-Bot/README.md

 The administration function gives the ultimate service when a non-specific instance is operating.
 (The choice to put it in views , as a connection phase declined, due to two reasons: views distribute the functionality, not a platform to operate it, furthermore that it is only one app.
 It can be considered otherwise for multi connected apps that use these utilities, also.

 In order to use clearbir and hunter tokens are used.
+The keys:my_hunter_api_key and clearbit.key on models file, are needed to be handle independently when a clone is done.
 Each phase ende with maximum verification of synocronysem, between tables on the SERVER and in between SERVER and BOT.

 BOT